SKGleba/bert/README.md

 The UART interface is enabled if the *"Jig Sense 1"* probe is at 0.47v-0.738v during *"Jig Sense 2"* probe state change.<br>
 State change can be achieved by connecting the probe to GND using a button or jumper wire.<br>
 A [MultiConnector breakout board](https://github.com/SKGleba/bert/blob/main/PCBs/multicn-UDC-breakout-kicad.zip) is recommended.
-The biggest challenge is finding a populated connector, we found that the **PCH-ZCL1** *"Sony Playstation Vita Cradle"* has one, but it is hard to source.<br>
+The biggest challenge is finding a populated connector, we found that the **PCH-ZCL1** *"Sony PlayStation Vita Cradle"* has one, but it is hard to source.<br>
 Another possibility is using the motherboard's tiny testpads, or lifting and moving pins on a retail USB MultiConnector cable.<br>

 ### VTE-1000